 Gameduino 2 has two sound systems.
 The first - the synthesizer - can generate a set of fixed sounds and musical notes.
 The synthesizer is useful for quickly adding audio to a project, but because the sound set is fixed, is not very flexible.
 The second is the sample playback.
 It plays sampled audio from main memory in a variety of formats.
-This system is much more flexible but requires that you prepare and load samples into RAM.
+This system is much more flexible but you will need to prepare and load samples into RAM.